bob85670/HFT-Interview-Prep/Perf-Notes.md

 ## Chapter 8 CPU Back-End Optimisations:
 - Inefficiencies occur in the CPU back-end (BE) after the front-end (FE) fetches and decodes instructions.
 However, BE can’t execute said instruction due to two main reasons Memory Bound and Core Bound which causes it to overload and stall as it can’t get the required resources i.e. data-cache miss.
 - Only optimise code for BE when TMA points to a high “Back-End Bound” metric which is then broken down into mem or core bound.
-- Memory Bound:
+- <ins> Memory Bound Optimisations </ins>:
   - Occurs when an application executes many mem accesses and spends time waiting for them to finish, in this case, we would need to optimise how we can better access memory i.e. fewer accesses or better mem subsystem.
   - In TMA, the memory bound metric estimates a fraction of some slots where the CPU is stalled due to demand for load or store instructions.
 Would need to identify memory access that contributes to this metric e.g. ```perf record -e cpu/event=0xd1,umask=0x20,name=MEM_LOAD_RETIRED.L3_MISS/ppp ``` (records l3 misses) and ```perf report -n --stdio``` (outputs a report of funcs with highest misses) i.e. ```99.95%    33811   a.out     [.] foo ``` (revisit chapter 6.1.4 if unclear)
   - Once identified we can use a few perf tricks:
     - <ins> Cache-Friendly Data Structures: </ins>
       - Fetching a variable from main memory takes > 100 clock cycles compared to the few it takes from the cache, to prevent this write code that is cache-friendly with spatial and temporal locality in mind, to allow for efficient fetching of data from caches. think in terms of cache lines and not individual variables in memory.
-      - <ins> Access data sequentially: </ins> To exploit the spatial locality of the caches is to make sequential memory accesses.
+      - <ins> Access data sequentially: </ins>
+        - To exploit the spatial locality of the caches is to make sequential memory accesses.
 This makes HW prefetcher, recognise the mem access pattern and bring the next chunk ahead of time.
 For example, a standard bin search is not sequential as it accesses elements all over the memory that do not share the same cache line.
 To avoid this, one could store elements of the array using the Eytzinger layout.
 This maintains an implicit bin search tree packed into an array (using bfs-like-layout like in heaps).
-      - <ins> Use appropriate containers: </ins> There are various containers in C++, one should know the performance trade-offs of each and why i.e. map vs unordered_map.
+      - <ins> Use appropriate containers: </ins>
+        - There are various containers in C++, one should know the performance trade-offs of each and why i.e. map vs unordered_map.
 Also, choose the data storage with what the code will do with it in mind e.g. storing objects in an array vs storing pointers to memory in an array (when size is big).
 The latter takes less amount of memory and will benefit operations that modify the array (less mem transferred).
 However, a linear scan through an array the former would be better as it's more cache-friendly (no indirect mem access)
-      - <ins> Packing the data: </ins> Mem hierarchy utilization will improve by making data more compact.
+      - <ins> Packing the data: </ins>
+        - Mem hierarchy utilization will improve by making data more compact.
 To pack data, one can use bitfields e.g. ``` struct S {
 unsigned a:4; unsigned b:2; unsigned c:2;
 }; // S is only 1 byte